apple-fritter/doppelganger/README.md

 - Sends a notice message containing the formatted time back to the sender.

 ###### VERSION:
-When a `CTCP VERSION` command is received, the script responds that response mimics mIRC
+When a `CTCP VERSION` command is received, the script provides a response that mimics one originating from mIRC.

-The string `"\x01VERSION mIRC v7.72 (Windows NT 6.3; WOW64) UK English\x01"` is a plausible mIRC response.
+The string `"\x01VERSION mIRC v7.72 (Windows NT 6.3; WOW64) UK English\x01"` is a considered plausible mIRC response.

+In future versions of doppelganger, I will implement a dynamic response based on user configuration for specific version information.

 ##### Ignoring Other CTCP Commands:
 Any CTCP commands other than TIME and VERSION are ignored.
 The script consumes these commands without taking any further action.